apache/logging-flume/source/sphinx/security.rst

 .. rubric:: Credit

-This issue was found by Xian Wei.
+This issue was found by nbxiglk.

 .. rubric:: Fixed in Flume 1.10.1